California Poppy

 International Status

-Some regions have stricter rules.
-Australia and New Zealand require phytosanitary certificates for plant imports due to their biosecurity protocols.
-Japan and South Korea maintain more complex herb importation procedures that may delay shipments.
+Some regions have stricter protocols.
+Australia and New Zealand require phytosanitary certificates for plant imports due to biosecurity measures.
+Japan and South Korea maintain more complex herb importation procedures that may cause shipping delays.

-Always check current local regulations before ordering internationally.
-Import restrictions can change, and enforcement varies between customs offices.
+Always verify current local regulations before ordering internationally.
+Import rules can change, and enforcement varies between customs offices.

 References